Last updated on September 5, 2025

 “Salt” or “salty” has to do with negative feelings about a particular card.
 The “salt scores” are the outcome of an annual survey that EDHREC asks its users.
 The users are shown a specific card and asked to give a “saltiness” rating of 0 to 4.
 The results are tabulated, and those specific cards are given a salt score.

 The score is meant to help deckbuilders gauge how salty their opponents will be with a card or their overall deck.
 The higher the score, the saltier it is.
-These are currently the top five saltiest cards:
+These are consistently among the top saltiest cards:

 This score doesn’t mean that you shouldn’t use the card or that it’s bad.
-In fact, Expropriate is in over 20,000 decks in the database.
+In fact, Winter Orb is in about 40,000 decks in the database.
 It’s just a warning of what could happen and how your deck could be viewed by those around you.

-For those interested, the rest of the list can be found here.
-A note of particular interest: #6-10 are all land destruction.
+For those interested, the rest of the top salt list can be a guide of cards to use or fight against.
+There's a healthy amount of land destruction and stax.
 Take that as you will.

 One of the biggest discoveries that you can make about EDHREC is that it’s a major shift from netdecking, and more of a warehouse of cards.
 It’s a warehouse that looks less like an LGS and more like one operated by Amazon (in a data retention way).